 We also recommend that you use the medication for about ten (10) days before visiting the physiotherapist and preferably first see the physiotherapist before you attempt to use the dilators.

-Some patients experience painful intercourse due to solely medical reasons.
-If, however, you expect that there might also be a psychological component for experiencing painful intercourse (especially if you were victim to childhood sexual abuse or traumatic sexual experiences), we strongly recommend that you also see one of the specialist psychologists or preferably a trained hypnotherapist on our team.
+Some patients experience painful intercourse solely due to medical reasons.
+If, however, you expect that there might also be a psychological component (especially if you were victim to childhood sexual abuse or traumatic sexual experiences), we strongly recommend that you also see one of the specialist psychologists or preferably a trained hypnotherapist on our team.